nome/FitForGit/README.md

     pip install ansible
     export PATH=~/.local/bin:$PATH

-Edit the file [`settings.ini`](settings.ini), change the name of the server (if it is reachable under a name other than `ffg`) and add some clients hostnames (optionally).
-Change `admin_pw` to a password of your choice (unless you want to risk inquisitive participants taking over your infrastructure).
-Optionally, adjust the other settings.
+Edit the file [`settings.ini`](settings.ini) and change `admin_pw` to a password of your choice (unless you want to risk inquisitive participants taking over your infrastructure).
+If you want to install the server on a machine other than the one where you cloned this repository, replace `localhost` with the name of the server.
+Optionally, add client hostnames and/or adjust the other settings.

 Now we're ready to start the installation (your current working directory must be the root of this repository):